Main Content

 • T is the number of weak learners in ens.

-When UseObsForLearner(i,j) is true, learner j is used in predicting the class of row i of X.
+When UseObsForLearner(i,j) is true (default), learner j is used in predicting the class of row i of X.

-Vector of observation weights, with nonnegative entries.
-The length of weights must equal the number of rows in X. When you specify weights, loss normalizes the weights so that observation weights in each class sum to the prior probability of that class.
+Observation weights, specified as a numeric vector or the name of a variable in tbl.
+If you supply weights, loss normalizes them so that the observation weights in each class sum to the prior probability of that class.

 Output Arguments